emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 ## Authentication with LDAP

-To use OpenLDAP authorization, install or update ITRS Log Analytics 7.0.2.
+To use OpenLDAP authorization, install or update ITRS Log Analytics too at least 7.0.2.

 ### Configuration